undefinedDarkness/ricing-guide/src/where-to-start.md

 hi StatusLineNC guibg=#302c2b gui=none cterm=none
 ```
 [[Full File]](https://github.com/undefinedDarkness/rice/blob/master/.config/nvim/colors/chocolate.vim)
-If you spend time configuring extension appearances (Some are astoudingly bad at following default highlight groups) too it can take some time but the basic UI & syntax hl groups shouldn't take too long.
+If you spend time configuring extension appearances (Some are astoundingly bad at following default highlight groups) too it can take some time but the basic UI & syntax hl groups shouldn't take too long.

+### Terminal
+All terminals will allow you to customize the 16 colour palette that they use in accordance with what I documented before in the colour schemes section

+Each terminal is configured differently so consult the manual page for your own.
+If you're still using gnome-terminal or xfce-terminal or such and are wanting for more, see [this comparison](./terminal.html) I made

+Besides colours another thing worth customizing is the padding of the terminal window, I find around 16px to be a good amount, anything less than that is too little.
+This of course depends on your screen size but it makes sense for me on a 1600x900 laptop screen.

+The other thing you can do is change the terminal font, Most terminals default to using the `monospace` font alias (I think), But it's usually something like Liberation Mono which isn't much to look at, You can find some decent font choices in the [design](./design.html) document.
+Take note to install a nerd font variant if you can find one, it'll help solve some icon issues down the road.

 <center>

---- **🚧 This article is still undergoing contruction** ---
+--- **🚧 This article is still undergoing construction** ---

 </center>